tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/SDK integration/Payments-SDK-Chile.md

 * Send a valid Credit card Payment Method in the request, [see the available Payment Methods for Chile]({{< ref "select-your-payment-method.html#Chile" >}}).
 * For payments with credit card tokens, set the parameters `TOKEN_ID` and `CREDIT_CARD_SECURITY_CODE` (if you process with security code) replacing the information of the credit card.
 For more information, refer to [Tokenization SDK]({{< ref "TokenizationSDK.md" >}}).
 * Transactions in CHILEAN PESOS with decimal amounts are not allowed.
-* Two-step flows are not supported for international credit cards.
 * Transactions with credit card using two-step flows are available under demand and for single installment payments.
 Contact your Sales representative for more information.
 * By default, processing credit cards without security code is not enabled.
 If you want to enable this feature, contact your Sales representative.
 After this feature is enabled for you, set the parameter `PROCESS_WITHOUT_CVV2` as true and remove the parameter `CREDIT_CARD_SECURITY_CODE`.